Before you write any piece of copy, you need to figure out if the idea you’re writing about is any good.

 I’ve been lucky enough to see him speak a couple of times (and embarrassingly I got drunk at a private ‘who’s who of copywriting’ party with him once and weirdly thanked him for all the copy he’d written, which was just weird).

-One of the things I always remember about a speech he gave once was the thought that when it comes to identifying good ideas…
+One of the things I always remember about a speech he once gave was the thought that when it comes to identifying good ideas…

 You need to make sure that the idea teaches the reader something few other people know.